ethan-berman/student-alcohol/bella/index.md

 My boyfriend’s uncle is a very alcoholic person, which has also become the reason for his death.
 He often gets drunk with friends and has headaches and vomiting symptoms.
 But he has no way to change his behavior because he has never been very drunk.
 He started drinking at a young age.
 Until one time, he drank too much, causing sudden alcoholism.
 In the end, the rescue failed and died.
 I believe that there are many cases of alcohol causing illness or death every year.

 The event that happened around me makes me interested in the amount of alcohol purchased in the world.
 I will focus on the overview of the alcohol consumption situation of the world and the European region.
-Additionally, the relationship between the average alcohol purchase in the country and some potential variables, like the legal drinking age, national GDP per capita, and gender.
+Additionally, the relationship between the average alcohol purchase in the country and some potential factors, like the legal drinking age, national GDP per capita, and gender.
 Finally, I will do the reseach on how the world's death rate due to alcohol looks like.

 ## Datasets
 I use these four datasets for my investigation: